 - If one attempts to establish a common tradition or teaching among the Fathers, show consensus among them—don’t cherry pick.

 The modern church is under incessant pressure to adapt to the world’s culture, as it has been throughout the church’s existence.
-After all, Jesus, a Jew who lived almost entirely among Jews, repeatedly made clear that the kingdom was different from what Judaism had become.
+Jesus, a Jew who lived almost entirely among Jews, repeatedly made clear that the kingdom was different from what Judaism had become.
 Similarly, Greek and Roman Christians were called to make their citizenship in the city of man secondary to their citizenship in the city of God.
 Christians immersed in Roman society and ruled by Roman law needed constant reminders that they must not succumb to their culture.
 In this way, the earliest Christians’ circumstance was similar to ours, and we need to apply and heed what they wrote to their brothers and sisters.

 Thomas Oden is another well-respected scholar who joined Ferguson in the same quest for what the earliest Christians taught.
 Ferguson had a Restoration Movement background, and Oden was a Methodist scholar.
 Oden had been a progressive Christian infatuated with contemporary liberal thought who then repented of his many years of compromising Scripture.
 He devoted the last decades of his life to championing Paleo-Christian thought.
 He believed these Christian writings can help church leaders resist modern philosophical pressures.